 - Better ability to focus and concentrate

-In short, the “high” from Delta-8 is often described in one word: mellow (or chill, you get the point).
-While higher doses can be sedating, D8 can also, in some cases, boost mood and even energy levels in lower doses, despite many uses as a sleep aid.
-Because it resembles more the classic indica strains you often associate with marijuana.
+In short, the “high” from Delta-8 is often described as mellow (or chill, you get the point).
+While higher doses can be sedating, Delta 8 can also, in some cases, boost mood and even energy levels in lower doses, despite many uses as a sleep aid.
+Because it resembles more the classic indica strains, you often associate with marijuana.